When I was running a multiple 7-figure digital marketing agency, I made many mistakes that'd I need to fix.

-How to Create a Freelance Digital Marketing Proposal
+How to Create a Social Media Marketing Proposal

 I have my proposals written in Google Docs that I then send via HelloSign as PDFs.
 This makes it easier to change up the proposal.
 You can also use PandaDoc, which makes changing proposals on the fly much easier.
 To make sure these proposals, get signed here are five key steps that will help make it happen:

 1. Talk numbers, not sales copy

 One of the big mistakes I made early on was making my proposals too long by including a lot of fancy copy about who I am and what I do.
 The prospect doesn't care.
 All they want to know is what you can do for them.
 Instead, show that you listened on your sales call by defining the scope of work very carefully.